Streets of Fire: Legacy

 Screenwriter Larry Gross said the film has been influential:

 Whatever is good, bad or indifferent about Streets of Fire, it had a huge impact on other filmmakers.
 The two movies that came out in the years after that are completely saturated in the iconography of Streets of Fire are RoboCop and Se7en.
 Se7en's taking place in another world.
 It's not New York.
 It's not Chicago.
 A world where it's raining all the time.
 Always dark.
 Always night, just about.
 Those are two very successful movies that figured out how to do the stylization with the appropriate amount of gore that they hooked the audience.
 And I think that if we'd done more gore, our chances of hooking the audience would be greater.

 Streets of Fire has a number of similarities to Capcom's hit 1989 beat 'em up video game Final Fight.
 In a 2007 interview, Retro Gamer magazine asked the game's designer Akira Nishitani about the similarities.
 Nishitani said that, at the time, the team were not "aware of Streets of Fire, but I've Googled it and there does indeed seem to be something familiar about it" but that "this style of story was very popular back then" and many "fighting games made use of it" so "I guess we were part of that crowd!"
+Conversely, Akira Yasuda (the game's planner) states on his personal website that he based Final Fight protagonist Cody Travers on Michael Paré's Tom Cody.

+Streets of Fire also inspired early anime set in cyberpunk and other associated genres.
+The OVA miniseries Megazone 23 and the original OVA version of Bubblegum Crisis are both notable examples of this.
+At one point, the main character in the former, Shougo Yahagi, even watches the movie in-universe, while the opening sequence to the latter's first episode is heavily lifted from that of the film.